MJL502/KYChildSupportCalculator/README.md

 •	Project is uploaded to your GitHub repository and shows at minimum 5 separate commits. - IN PROGRESS -

-•	Project includes a README file that explains the following: o	A one paragraph or longer description of what your project is about - COMPLETE - SEE ABOVE o	Which 3+ features you have included from the below list to meet the requirements - COMPLETE - SEE BELOW o	Any special instructions required for the reviewer to run your project. - COMPLETE - SEE ABOVE
+•	Project includes a README file that explains the following: o	A one paragraph or longer description of what your project is about o	Which 3+ features you have included from the below list to meet the requirements o	Any special instructions required for the reviewer to run your project.
+	COMPLETE

 •	You must create at least one class, then create at least one object of that class and populate it with data.
 	You must use or display the data in your application. - COMPLETE - One example is the Parent class which has objects ParentOne and ParentTwo, both populated with data.